therealnicoroshi/modlist/README.md

 ***

-Installing **The Nico Experience** is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing **The Nico Experience** is relatively easy if you have Nexus Premium, and a Lovers Lab account will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](README.md#updating).

 ***